Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 • Spring/Summer: Once a month with a balanced liquid fertilizer at half strength

-• Fall/Winter: Skip fertilizing entirely — the plant is resting
+• Fall/Winter: Skip it entirely — the plant is resting

-I fertilized too heavily my first summer and saw leaf tip burn get worse.
+I fertilized too heavily my first summer and watched the leaf-tip burn get worse.
 Now I stick to a “less is more” approach, and my plant is much happier.

 6. Pruning and Propagation: How I Turned One Plant Into Two

-Dracaena stem cutting rooting in water - how to propagate dracaena
+Dracaena stem cutting rooting in a jar of water

 One of my favorite things about Dracaena?
 They’re incredibly easy to propagate.